Aller au contenu principal

 Unlike the only of mocha, the only method of jest takes effect only for a single file. midway-bin provides the ability to run a single file.

-$ midway-bin test -f test/controller/api.ts
+$ jest test/controller/api.ts

 Customize Jest file content